This post will explain second lines in New Orleans, where and when to find them, and how to join in.

 The most famous ones are jazz funerals, where during a single event you can hear dirges to mourn the loss of a loved one and upbeat songs to celebrate their life.

 This apparent contradiction runs through all kinds of second lines - a community dancing and singing to celebrate shared joys and shake off shared burdens.

 Any significant event can inspire a second line, from weddings to festivals to protests.

 There are also weekly events on Sundays for most of the year.
 The tradition originated and still centers on black neighborhoods, and it comes from the mixing of West African and European cultures.

-Behind them comes the second line, which gives the whole event its name – these are the general attendees and the crowd that have assembled spontaneously during the walk.
+Behind them comes the second line, which gives the whole event its name - these are the general attendees and the crowd that had assembled spontaneously during the walk.

 Participants might carry handkerchiefs and decorated parasols to both keep cool and accentuate their dance moves.

 There’s no single right way to dance during a second line, but experienced participants do a style called buckjumping which may overflow onto the sidewalks, nearby front porches, and the tops of cars along the route.

 Today, second lines are carefully planned events – local law requires that they follow a predetermined route and have a police escort.

 And that means it’s sometimes possible for visitors to see or participate in one.